roz0n/cosign-api/README.md

 ## Disclaimer

 This code was written in haste in about 7 days and doesn't adhere to best practices.
-The coordinator implementation is especially poor and there's a lot of repeated code.
 None the less, the interesting bits work.

 ## Getting Started